m3g/topolink/julia/README.md

 ```
 C  = cmatrix( models )
 ```
-This matrix can be plot as a heatmap, using:
+This matrix can be plotted as a heatmap, using:
 ```
 heatmap(C,color=cgrad(:RdBu),clims=(-1,1))
 heatmap!(xlabel="XL index",ylabel="XL index",title="XL correlation map")